Rapid GPU-Assisted Search and Parameterization-Based Refinement and Continuation of Connections between Tori in Periodically Perturbed Planar Circular Restricted 3-Body Problems: Rapid GPU-Assisted Search for Manifold Intersections

 \subsection{Computational Results}

-The Julia program implementing the previous algorithms was tested on both a laptop as well as on the JPL DGX High Performance Computing platform.
-The laptop has a 2.9GHz quad core Intel i7 CPU, and an AMD Radeon Pro 560 GPU with 4GB VRAM.
-On the DGX platform, we assigned 16 CPU threads to Julia, and used a single Nvidia Tesla V100 GPU with 16GB VRAM.
-The application used for benchmarking the algorithm was the computation of connections between 3:4 $W^{u}$ and 5:6 $W^{s}$ manifolds in the Jupiter-Europa PERTBP, globalized until layers $U_{14}$ and $S_{14}$.
+The Julia program implementing the previous algorithms was tested on three different consumer-grade machines.
+Device 1 was a 2017-era laptop with a 2.9GHz quad core Intel i7-7820HQ CPU and an AMD Radeon Pro 560 GPU with 4GB VRAM.
+Device 2 was a 2019-era laptop with a 2.6GHz six core Intel i7-9750H CPU and an AMD Radeon Pro 5300M GPU with 4GB VRAM.
+Device 3 was a desktop tower with a 2011-era 3.33GHz six core Intel Xeon W3680 CPU and a 2016-era Radeon RX 480 GPU with 8GB VRAM.
+The application used for benchmarking the algorithm was the computation of connections between 3:4 resonance $W^{u}$ and 5:6 resonance $W^{s}$ manifolds in the Jupiter-Europa PERTBP, globalized until layers $U_{14}$ and $S_{14}$.
 We had $N_{1} = 1024$, $N_{2} = 2048$, and $M_{1} = M_{2} = 35$.
-This application was used in our previous study as well\cite{kumar2020}, and we achieved the same numerical results and set of mesh intersections using our new Julia GPU/CPU based tools as we did in the previous study using MATLAB CPU-only tools.
-However, the performance of our new programs massively improves upon our previous study.
+The 3:4 resonant torus whose $W^{u}$ was computed was the one with $\omega = 1.558039$, while the 5:6 torus whose $W^{s}$ was computed was the one with $\omega = 1.030011$.